How to get rid of green algae in a pond naturally

 Something that’s also growing in usage in wildlife ponds is rainwater.
-Fill the pond with rainwater and it shouldn’t have the same level of nitrates, phosphates, micro and macroelements that tapwater does.
-And if you initially filled with tapwater, you could pump some out and start to replace with rainwater instead, but its effectiveness will probably be quite mild.
+Fill the pond with rainwater and it shouldn’t have the same level of nitrates, phosphates, and micro and macroelements that tapwater does.
+And if you initially filled it with tap water, you could pump some out and start to replace it with rainwater instead, but its effectiveness will probably be quite mild.

 Next are to fight algae with live plants.
 Plants and algae have been competing with each other since the dawn of time, and heavily planted ponds (especially in full sun,) rarely experience the severe algae problems suffered by bare, unplanted ponds.

-Next, plants use all those nitrates, phosphates, macro and microelements as fertiliser (they actually need it,) so a pond that is high in organic pollutants can be purified by adding lots of plants, especially fast-growing ones.
+Next, plants use all those nitrates, phosphates, and macro and micro elements as fertiliser (they actually need it) so a pond that is high in organic pollutants can be purified by adding lots of plants, especially fast-growing ones.
 By removing nutrients from the water column, the algae will be starved of its food.

-The third is by chemical warfare, as some plants release allelochemicals into the water to retard algae growth.
+The third is chemical warfare, as some plants release allelochemicals into the water to slow algae growth.
 It helps to prevent their own leaves from getting smothered in algae too.
-So plant the pond quite heavily initially with a combination of marginal, oxygenating and deep water plants to naturally purify the water, help to prevent algae, or if the pond is already full of algae, they will help to fight it off.
+So plant the pond quite heavily initially with a combination of marginal plants, oxygenating plants and deep water plants to naturally purify the water, help to prevent algae, or if the pond is already full of algae, they will help to fight it off.
 Aim for a third of the surface of the pond to be covered by plants at all times.
-Once it gets to two thirds, trim it back.
+Once it gets to two-thirds, trim it back.